Petroleum Division identifies 40 new blocks to step up E&P activities

 “Next bidding round is being planned shortly whereby 20 Onshore Blocks would be offered and efforts are being made to attract foreign companies,” he said, adding that more such rounds would be held in sequence.

-The country’s total sedimentary area was around 827,268 square kilometers, out of which 320, 741 KM or 39 percent of the area was under exploration, he said.
+The country’s total sedimentary area was around 827,268 square kilometres, out of which 320, 741 KM or 39 per cent of the area was under exploration, he said.

 Besides, he said, engineering work was being carried out for development of underground storage capacity.
 Boards of Directors of ten companies reconstituted, he said, adding professional CEOs had been appointed in Pakistan State Oil Company Limited, Oil and Gas Development Company Limited Pakistan Mineral Development Corporation and Government Holdings (Private) Limited.